adamgulyas/adamgulyas/README.md

 B.A.
 Honors, Philosophy\
 **University of Guelph, Guelph, ON**

+## :trophy: Achievements

+- One Cannes Lion
+- Two Clio Golds
+- Published in Bloomberg, Wired, TechCrunch, and Billboard

 ## :heart: My Passion

 Apart from engineering and data science, I'm an investor and options trader.
-My work is fueled by a deep fascination of economic systems and the desire to fit the pieces together, always in pursuit of a greater understanding.
+Each day I'm fueled by a deep fascination of economic systems and the desire to fit the pieces together, always in pursuit of a greater understanding.

 ### :books: I'm currently reading